Frequently Asked Questions

-For a student joining a new group, payments can be made online via Portal or by calling Fraternity Headquarters.
+For a student joining a new group, payments can be made online via Vault or by calling Fraternity Headquarters.
 Payments can also be mailed to Fraternity Headquarters at 710 Adams Street, Carmel, Indiana 46032-7541.
 We are pleased to be able to offer payment plans to assist your son with this obligation.
 This can be set up when he is completing his membership form otherwise known as the Biographical Data Form.
 Students joining a chapter will pay the chapter directly.

 Are the stereotypes I've seen on TV correct?

 Our fraternity has a zero tolerance policy regarding hazing and other high-risk behaviors, including those involving alcohol.